Is your mind doing constant loops in restless worry?

 Try these powerful, tried and tested tools, to get back into your mind and body and reclaim your mind from the mischievous monkey.

-The power of the breath cannot be underestimated.
-Anyone who works with me knows how powerful yet simple this truly is.
-Breathing with mindful intention - even just for a few moments - can literally bring you out of your mind and back into your body, instantly.
-You calm your sympathetic nervous system and regain access to logical, calm thinking.
-If you learn nothing else, please harness the power of your breath and interrupt monkey mind's harmful activities.
+The power of breath cannot be underestimated.
+Anyone who works with me knows how simple and powerful this is.
+Breathing with mindful intention - even just for a few moments - can bring you out of your mind and back into your whole being, instantly.
+You engage your parasympathetic nervous system (your in-built calming mechanism) and regain access to logical thinking and your inner resources.

 Feel your body.
-Find the worrying thoughts in your physical body.
-Where do you feel them, where do they resonate or give you sensations?
-Breathe into this space slowly, gently, mindfully.
+Find the worry in your physical body.
+Where do you feel it, where does it resonate or create sensations?
+Breathe into this space slowly, gently and mindfully.
 If it helps, place a hand gently there and breathe into the warmth of your hand.
 Let your body know you hear its message and ground yourself (I recommend doing this through the feet by breathing and imagining your breath flowing all the way down through your body into your feet, then deeper, into the ground beneath, supporting and holding you underfoot).
 Breathe here.
 Be with, yourself, your body and the world around you.

-Distraction is a powerful tool because you focus your attention away from mental chatter and intentionally place it onto something helpful.
-Distraction comes in many forms but try some of these: physical movement (dance, walk, run, cycle, swim, anything that makes you feel good in your body); focus your mind (write, read, do puzzles, colour, draw, listen or play music).
-All of these activities are well-researched as tools to distract an anxious, worrying monkey mind.
+Distraction is a powerful tool because you focus attention away from the mental chatter and instead place it intentionally onto something healthy and helpful.
+Distraction comes in many forms but try some of these: physical movement (dance, walk, run, cycle, swim, anything that makes you feel good in your body); and mind activities (write, read, do puzzles, colour, draw, listen or play music).
+These activities are well-researched tools to distract an anxious, worrying monkey mind.

-Writing is a powerful way to release troubling or cyclic thoughts and by externalising them onto paper, you create space in your mind to be fully present in the now, calmer and more focussed.
+Writing is a powerful way to release troubling or cyclic thoughts and by externalising them onto paper, you create space in your mind, body and spirit, to be fully present, calmer and more focussed.
 Remove any pressure to write 'well'.
-Simply write down whatever comes to mind, or free journal.
-This has been shown to bring more of a mental 'release' than writing poetically or grammatically, though if you have the talent for this, please do this too!
+Simply write whatever comes.
+Writing has been shown time and again to facilitate a deep release.

-Talking to another person, whether it's a friend, your partner or a professional, helps you create meaning from the narrative running on repeat in your mind.
-My firm belief in my work as a therapist, is that the understanding, meaning and solutions sit inside you - and in the telling of the story, you connect more deeply to your own inner knowing.
-This is the immense benefit of talking things out, allowing yourself to be vulnerable, confused . . . human.
+Talking to another person, whether it's a friend, your partner or a professional, helps you create meaning from the narrative running on repeat in the monkey mind.
+The understanding and meaning sit within you, in this moment.
+In the retelling of the story, you can connect more deeply to the feelings and your inner knowledge about what needs to be acknowledged and let go.

 “The boundary to what we can accept is the boundary to our freedom.”